Current Winter Operations - 2021

 - Drinking water is available in visitor center restrooms.
 Visitors are encouraged to be prepared and bring their own drinking water and food or snacks.

-- Theater in visitor center remains temporarily closed until further notice.
+- Theater in visitor center remains temporarily closed in response to public health guidance.

 Private, non-commercial vehicle: $20